 Charles, a Baltimore native, connected with a prostate cancer patient at Chesapeake Urology, one of ZERO’s Run/Walk partners.
 After spending time together and learning about the struggles that men and families face when fighting cancer, Charles was inspired to pen “Superman”.
 During the time he was recording the song, Charles unexpectedly lost his own father.

 “It feels good to be able to provide comfort to families facing cancer through my gift of music,” said Charles.
 “Recording the song helped me deal with the loss of my dad, knowing that I could help other families that were suffering.”

 Jimmy and his song have garnered both national and local media attention.
-He performed live at Run/Walks across the nation in 2015, 2016, and 2017.
+He performed live at Run/Walks across the nation since 2015.
 In 2017 Jimmy was also named “Top Outstanding Young Tennessean of the Year.”